Preparing Your Grill for Summer

 The following post and photography is courtesy of Graham R. and his dog, Carl.
 For more of their delicious food ventures, visit them on Instagram @cookingwithcarrrl.

-When it comes to grills, there are two that every backyard must have.
-A kettle or Kamado-style grill and a simple gas grill.
-Dads have been turning out burgers and dogs while in their sporty tennis shoes for decades on these bad boys.
+When it comes to grills, there are two that every backyard should have: a kettle or Kamado-style grill and a simple gas grill.
+Dads have been turning out burgers and dogs for decades on these bad boys.
 Below I’ll go over why both grills deserve a spot on your patio and how to prepare them for a summer’s worth of spectacular meals!

 Kettle or Komando Grills